 6. They don’t eat heavy meals at night.
 We have it all wrong: we skip breakfast, eat a light lunch, then eat a huge dinner.
 We need to reverse that.
 There’s a saying: eat like a king at breakfast, a prince at lunch, and a pauper at dinner.
 Eat the majority of your calories during the day when you’re most active and need the energy.
 Fueling up with a big meal before sleep means your body is focused in digestion and not on deep sleep.
 This causes broken, restless sleep and messes with your hunger hormones, making you more likely to binge at night because you’re not hungry during the day.

 7. They have good bedroom hygiene habits.
 Before you laugh, listen up: how you design your bedroom plays a big role in your quality of sleep.
 You want a dark room for ideal melatonin production.
 Think cavelike dark where you can’t see your hand in front of your face.
 Ideally keep electronics and clutter out of the bedroom.
-Make your bed super comfy and inviting, keep your bedroom a good temp (aim for the cooler side), and use a noise blocking machine if you live in a city.
+Make your bed super comfy and inviting, keep your bedroom a good temp (aim for the cooler side, 62-65 degrees), and use a noise blocking machine if you live in a city.

 8. They spend time in the sun every day.
 Getting outside boosts dopamine production and helps regulate melatonin.
 Also balances your circadian rhythm, so you’ll naturally have energy during the day and get sleepy at night.
 Expose yourself to bright light as soon as you wake up in the morning to help regulate cortisol.
 Bonus; you’ll boost vitamin D production and mood.
 Bonus bonus: exercise outside and kill 2 birds with one stone.

 You can read my tips to get better sleep here.
 But you can also reset your sleep clock over the weekend.
 Here’s how: